MegarajSelvam/powershell/README.md

 # powershell
-Collection of powershell script s for future use
+Collection of powershell scripts for future use